EnsembleUI/ensemble_walletconnect/README.md

 ## Introduction
 WalletConnect connects mobile & web applications to supported mobile wallets.
 The WalletConnect session is started by scanning a QR code (desktop) or by clicking an application deep link (mobile).

-WalletConnect-Dart-SDK is a community SDK and port of the official WalletConnect-monorepo.
+Ensemble WalletConnect is a community SDK and port of the official WalletConnect-monorepo.

 WalletConnect-Dart currently supports:
 * Algorand